 Pottery and sculpture can be a beautiful addition to an outside space.
 However outdoor conditions are not ideal for fired clay.
-Factors like the heat, the cold, rain, etc can affect your pottery resulting in wear and tear.
+Factors like heat, cold, rain, etc can affect your pottery resulting in wear and tear.
 So, should you avoid keeping your pottery outdoors or can they be protected from the effect of the weather?

 You can keep your pottery outdoors.
 However, heat, cold, and water pose difficulties that need consideration if you are to keep your pottery intact.
 Water is absorbed by porous ceramics and expands when it heats or freezes.
 This can cause cracks.
 High fired vitrified ceramics, therefore, survive the elements more successfully.